Calcium Ammonium Nitrate production Calcium Ammonium Nitrate production

 Regulatory Environment and Quality Standards

-CAN production and sale are tightly regulated, and rightly so.
-In the EU, manufacturers must comply with the Fertiliser Products Regulation and REACH rules for certain input materials.
-In the United States, EPA effluent guidelines and state-level agencies regulate manufacturing discharges and product registration.
-Quality controls — testing for nutrient content, moisture, particle size, and contaminants — are essential.
-These compliance obligations add complexity, but they also create market differentiation: companies that can demonstrate rigorous testing, traceability, and lower environmental footprints can reach premium buyers and export markets more easily.
+The production and sale of CAN are heavily regulated, and for good reason.
+In the EU, regulations for fertiliser products and the REACH rules for certain input materials apply to manufacturers.
+In the United States, the EPA effluent guidelines and state-level agencies regulate manufacturing discharges and product registration.
+All this is compounded by quality controls whereby manufacturers are required to test for nutrient content, moisture, particle size, and contaminants.
+All these compliance obligations do add complexity to production, but they also provide marketing differentiation in that companies that can provide evidence of testing, traceability, and reduced environmental footprint can more easily reach premium buyers and export markets.

 Manufacturing Considerations

 Producing CAN is a technical, multi-stage process that typically begins with forming concentrated ammonium nitrate from ammonia and nitric acid, then combining it with a calcium source (lime or dolomite) or calcium nitrate.
-The resulting mixture is granulated or prilled, dried, screened to size, cooled, and coated with anti-caking agents to ensure flowability during storage.
 Modern plants emphasize energy efficiency and emissions control, recovering heat and treating vapors to reduce environmental impact.
 Innovations such as using low-carbon or “green” ammonia as feedstock are beginning to reshape the economics and emissions profile of new facilities.

 Application and Product Formats